josanua/WP-Link-Shortener/README.md

 #### 2. Short Link Redirection & Tracking
 - Done - Redirect users to the original URL upon clicking a short link.
-- Track the total number of clicks for each short link.
+- Done - Track the total number of clicks for each short link.

 ### Optional Features
 #### 3. Link Table Management